-Lawyers Handling Your Seattle Tour Bus Crash with Care
+Lawyers Handling Your Seattle Tour Bus Crash

 We've seen them on the news.
 Whether it's a Northwestern Bus Liner plowing through the guard rail overlooking I-5, a Starliner Luxury Tour causing a pile up on the 520, or a Duck Tour bus striking a motorcyclist and running him over – mismanaged and mishandled tour buses are a genuine problem in Seattle.

 If you have been injured in a tour bus collision you may be entitled to compensation.
 Contact a lawyer at Hardwick & Pendergast, P.S. for help.